kubernetes/enhancements/keps/sig-auth/4412-projected-service-account-tokens-for-kubelet-image-credential-providers/README.md

       - Impact of its outage on the feature:
       - Impact of its degraded performance or high-error rates on the feature:
 -->

+This feature depends on the existence of a credential provider plugin binary on the host and a configuration file for the plugin to be read by the kubelet.

 ### Scalability